This Spring Into Summer Front Porch Decor is easy to transition between the seasons and keeps your front porch fresh and seasonal.

 This second seating area is another reason I love our front porch in spring/summer.

-—>Update: Visit THIS post to see how we updated this seating area with new rockers and DIY outdoor pillow covers.
+—>Update: Visit THIS post to see how we updated this seating area with new outdoor furniture (hello rocking chair!) and DIY outdoor pillow covers.

 Not only do we have the porch swing, but also this little seating area on the opposite side of the front porch.

 We have two chairs here, ready to use, and we tuck a couple more behind the pillar.
 You can’t see them from the street, and they are ready to unstack and set out when someone stops by for a porch visit.